nielsbasjes/yauaa/.github/SECURITY.md

 To report a security vulnerability, send an email to yauaa-security@basjes.nl .

 Do *not* open a public issue, send a pull request, or disclose any information about the suspected vulnerability publicly.
 If you discover any publicly disclosed security vulnerabilities, please notify us *immediately* through yauaa-security@basjes.nl .

 ## Supported Versions

-Depending on the severity of a vulnerability the issue may be fixed in the current `major.minor` release of Yauaa, or for lower severity vulnerabilities or hardening in the following `major.minor` release.
-Refer to [the versions available on Maven central](https://central.sonatype.com/artifact/nl.basjes.parse.useragent/yauaa/7.12.2/versions) to find the latest release.
+Depending on the severity of a vulnerability the issue may be fixed in the current `major.minor.patch` release of Yauaa, or for lower severity vulnerabilities or hardening in the following `major.minor.patch` release.
+Refer to [the versions available on Maven central](https://central.sonatype.com/artifact/nl.basjes.parse.useragent/yauaa/7.30.0/versions) to find the latest release.

 ## Automatic updates